bugounet/reservations/README.md

 Here is a list of things I would have loved to do better under other
 circumstances:

+- The API is relying on simple never ending tokens.
+And the interface passes it to the front-end using clear text.
+We must use something else to secure this API (like JWT for example).
 - Replace the fixed pagination size of 10 items per page by a flexible one
 - Use TypeScript with strong data typing to help me forge valid my inputs.
 For now the middleware has a lot of boilerplate to cast data to datesn